THE BAT PEOPLE (1974) aka It Lives By Night

 “After the sun has set and the night wind has died comes the hour of the bat people!”

-Dr. Beck is bitten by a bat while exploring Carlsbad Cavern (location used on many sci-fi films of the 50s-70s) , and then begins his transform into a hybrid man/bat, who doesn’t want to bite innocent people for their blood.
+Dr. Beck is bitten by a bat while exploring Carlsbad Cavern (a location used in many sci-fi films of the 50s-70s) and then begins his transformation into a hybrid man/bat, who doesn’t want to bite innocent people for their blood.
 Will his wife be able to help or will she become infected too!?